wpilibsuite/allwpilib/simulation/halsim_ds_socket/README.md

 # Configuration

 The only environment variable the extension supports is `DS_TIMEOUT_MS`, which is the amount of milliseconds it takes for a UDP packet to arrive from the DS before the robot program automatically disables.
-Default value is 100 milliseconds.
+Default value is `100`, representing 100 milliseconds.